Disability Support Workers wanted. Many permanent part-time and casual positions available.

 - Support participants to achieve their desired goals and to be actively engaged in their home and community life.

-- Maintain an understanding of the participant’s needs and overall well being
+- Maintain an understanding of the participant’s needs and overall wellbeing.

 - Administer medication and treatments according to the relevant support plan.

 - Communicate and engage with participant in a relevant and meaningful way while encouraging the participant to communicate and engage with others.

 - Take responsibility for issues/queries raised by the participant/family/carers by gathering information and assuring the participant/family/carers that you will communicate with your area supervisor who will ensure that the matter is resolved.